emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 It's our responsibility as developers to build inclusive tech, so keep learning and building!
 [Melanie Sumner's](https://github.com/MelSumner) EmberConf talk [Accessibility for All](https://www.youtube.com/watch?v=6ydNf7e5P00) is a fast, concise introduction to accessibility in Ember, and [this article series](http://www.melsumner.com/blog/accessibility/a11y-accessibility-guide-ember-developers/) provides a deeper dive.

 There are also many addons available that solve different issues, and while we still have a ways to go, new advances are being made.
-For example, there's a [Semantic Test Selectors RFC](https://github.com/emberjs/rfcs/pull/327) underway and an [experimental addon](https://github.com/tradegecko/ember-semantic-test-helpers) in development!
+For example, there's a [Semantic Test Selectors RFC](https://github.com/emberjs/rfcs/pull/327) being drafted and an [experimental addon](https://github.com/tradegecko/ember-semantic-test-helpers) in development!
 These efforts  followed [Jamie White's](https://github.com/jgwhite) talk [Say More](https://www.youtube.com/watch?v=iAyRVPSOpy8) from EmberConf.

 Almost all of us will have a disability at some point in our lives.
 Accessible web practices lead to better user experience - things like improved keyboard navigation, text that is still readable on a dim monitor, and clear pointers on how to interact with a UI.